matusalaermiyas/java-swing-aes/README.md

 In order to run

-1. Open CMD to the place where you downloaded
+1. Open CMD to the place where you downloaded (cloned) this
 2. Type javac Main.java
 3. Type java Main
 4. And The App Will Start. 😀